NDevTK/OriginMarker/security.md

 ### General Error Handling

-- **Weakness:** Many asynchronous Chrome API calls (e.g., `chrome.bookmarks.update`, `chrome.storage.sync.set`) in `background.js` lack explicit `.catch()` handlers for promise rejections.
+- **Weakness:** Previously, many asynchronous Chrome API calls (e.g., `chrome.bookmarks.update`, `chrome.storage.sync.set`) in `background.js` and `options.js` lacked explicit error handling.
+This has been largely addressed by adding `.catch()` blocks to Promise-based calls in `background.js` and by incorporating `chrome.runtime.lastError` checks within Promise wrappers in `options.js`.
+Errors from these operations are now logged to `console.error`.
+However, this error logging does not currently extend to user-facing UI alerts or automatic state reconciliation logic upon failure.
-- **Risk:** Unhandled promise rejections can lead to silent failures of operations, inconsistent internal state within the extension, or unexpected behavior from the user's perspective.
-This is primarily a robustness and reliability issue.
+- **Risk:** Previously, unhandled promise rejections could lead to silent failures of operations.
+While errors are now logged to the console for better visibility, failures could still potentially lead to inconsistent internal state within the extension or unexpected behavior from the user's perspective if operations do not complete as expected.
+This remains primarily a robustness and reliability concern.

 ### Detailed `background.js` Logic Issues

 - **State Inconsistency on Storage Failure:**
-  - **Vulnerability:** Silent failures of `setData` or `setDataLocal` (due to lack of error handling) can cause in-memory state (`salt`, `mode`) to diverge from persisted storage.
+  - **Vulnerability:** Failures of `setData` or `setDataLocal` are no longer silent and are logged to `console.error` (see General Error Handling).
+However, if a storage operation fails, the in-memory state (`salt`, `mode`) can still diverge from the (attempted) persisted storage, as the extension does not currently implement automatic state reconciliation or retry mechanisms for these operations beyond the initial attempt.
   - **Risk:** Use of stale/incorrect `salt` or `mode` on subsequent startups, undermining reliability and consistency of marker generation and user customizations.
 - **Stale `active_origin` in `onBookmarkChange`:**
-  - **Vulnerability:** `active_origin` is read at the start of `onBookmarkChange`.
-If it changes due to a concurrent `setMarker` operation while `onBookmarkChange` is awaiting its own async operations, `onBookmarkChange` uses the initial stale value.
+  - **Vulnerability:** This was a concern where `active_origin` read at the start of `onBookmarkChange` could become stale during subsequent asynchronous operations within the handler.
+The implementation now mitigates this by capturing the relevant origin at the start of event processing (before any `await` operations or debouncing delay within the core logic) and uses this captured value for saving custom markers.
+This ensures the marker is associated with the origin that was active when the bookmark change action was initiated by the user.
-  - **Risk:** Custom markers might be saved for the wrong origin, or clearing markers could trigger updates based on incorrect state.
+  - **Risk:** The risk of custom markers being saved for the wrong origin due to this specific staleness issue has been substantially mitigated by the current implementation.
 - **Clarification on `onBookmarkChange` and Asterisk Suffix:**
   - The `onBookmarkChange` function includes a check `if (e.title.endsWith('*')) return;`.
 This is an intentional design choice with two main effects:
     1.  **Ignoring Auto-Generated Markers:** It prevents markers that were automatically generated and set by the `setMarker` function (which always appends an `*`) from being incorrectly processed as new user-defined custom markers if a bookmark change event is fired for them (e.g., upon their creation/update by `setMarker`).